Convert a folder to a Git repository

 Push the files to the remote repository

 The next step is to push a copy of the files from your local repository to your remote repository.
-Within this stage you also need to configure the branch you are using and the name of it.
+Within this stage, you also need to configure the branch you are using and its name of it.
 You can do this using the following command.

 git push -u origin main

-You've now successfully created your local folder into a Git folder and configured the remote repository.
-Any changes you make locally can now be easily pushed to your remote repository.
+You've successfully created your local folder into a Git folder and configured the remote repository.
+Any local changes can now be easily pushed to your remote repository.